tjthurman/wtjr_sdm/genomics/00_README.md

 * `01_process_raw_reads/` - Code for processing raw read data this code must be run before all other analyses.
 See README within for more information on running the analysis and software environments.

+* `02_genome-wide_PCA/`- Code for performing a genome-wide PCA and create the PCA plot presented in the supplemental material.
+See README within for more information on running the analysis and software environments.

 ## Data dependencies